Podcasts

 but reasonably difficult while you’re running a business.
 And if you’ve not exited a business before, generally you need a bit of help and guidance on it.
 So alternatively, people can then talk to us about working with us over a two, three year period where we will help them through those 21 steps combined into those five stages and get those businesses exit ready.

-One the interesting byproducts of all of this that we’ve noticed is that when people set out to genuinely make their businesses exit ready, they start to enjoy their businesses more, they start to run smoother, they’re prouder businesses, they’re standing taller, everyone in the organization has a better understanding of what they’re doing and why, efficiency and effectiveness changes.
+One the interesting byproducts of all of this that we’ve noticed is that when people set out to genuinely make their businesses exit ready, they start to enjoy their businesses more, they start to run smoother, they’re prouder businesses, they’re standing taller, everyone in the organisation has a better understanding of what they’re doing and why, efficiency and effectiveness changes.
 And that’s to the end positive.

 benefit of the customer, the client, which is part of the circle of making a great farm business.
 And that’s how you start to increase value and increase the likelihood of a buyer going, do you know what?
 Your business is just the one I want to buy.
 It’s running well and the risks are low.
 Tell me more about your business.